karimkohel/potato/README.md

 `git clone https://github.com/karimkohel/potato.git`

  - check the projects section of the repo on github to see where we are on development
+ - check your conda env is working and install libraries in said env with `pip install -r requirements.txt`
  - after editing a file you should always commit when you finish a specific edit

 `git add .`